Vegan Gluten Free Brownies

 Remove the bowl (use gloves so you don’t burn yourself from the steam) and set the chocolate mixture aside to cool a little.

-Add 275g of caster sugar into the bowl, a little at a time, and whisk for a further 5 minutes.
-You should end up with a thick, glossy mixture that’s reminiscent of melted marshmallows.
+Add 275g of caster sugar into the bowl, a little at a time, and keep whisking until you end up with a thick, glossy mixture that’s reminiscent of melted marshmallows.

 The longer you mix at this point, the chewier the brownies will become once cooled.
 Just be careful not to overdo it, or you’ll end up with a chocolate meringue-type dessert instead!

-Add 150g of chopped chocolate or chocolate chips.
+Add 150g of chopped chocolate or chocolate chips and fold them into the brownie batter.

 I used half semi-sweet dark chocolate chunks and half vegan white chocolate chunks but feel free to use whichever kind of chocolate you like best.
 The quality of it doesn’t matter quite as much for this part.